Home » Articles » Kids » 6 fun sticks and twigs craft for kids

 Nature weaving

 Nature weaving is lots of fun and you can use up any wool or twine you have at home.
 While you’re out walking, keep an eye out for sticks that are relatively straight and similar in size.
 Tie them together at the ends with wool.
 Then get to work weaving the wool across the structure.
 Take a walk around your garden and see what you can find to weave through.
-Nature weaving will reflect a childs own personal taste in flowers, scents and teaxtures.
+Nature weaving will reflect a child’s taste in flowers, scents, and textures.

 sticks-and-twigs-craft-for-kids-gallery7